Best & Worst Chevrolet Colorado Years

 • Engine troubles that’d make any mechanic sweat

 Two NHTSA recalls for brake lamps, airbag wiring going haywire, ABS with a mind of its own – the list goes on.
 And guess what?
-The 2005 and 2006 models inherited many of these issues.
+The 2005 and 2006 models inherited numerous of these problems.

 Then there’s 2012.
 It didn’t rack up recalls, but it sure didn’t win any commendation contests either.
-Tepid ratings across the board sealed its fate as a year to skip.
+Lukewarm ratings across the board sealed its fate as a year to skip.

 Check out the NHTSA recalls and complaints for 2004, 2005, and 2006 models.